Leica M10 vs Sony A7R III

 Review summary: Leica M10 vs Sony A7R III

-So what is the bottom line?
-Which of the two cameras – the Leica M10 or the Sony A7R III – has the upper hand?
+So how do things add up?
+Is the Leica M10 better than the Sony A7R III or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.